Low-exposure, high-quality multimodal speckle X-ray imaging via an intrinsic gradient-flow approach: Theory

 Above, the rotation operator $\textbf{rot}$ maps $A$ into the vector $(\partial_yA,-\partial_xA)$ \citep{Schmalz_Gureyev_Paganin_Pavlov_2011}.
 In Eq.~\eqref{Helmholtz}, we neglect the rotational component $\textbf{rot} (A)$, which is a valid assumption if the sample's attenuation does not vary rapidly \citep{Schmalz_Gureyev_Paganin_Pavlov_2011}.
 By applying the 2-D divergence to both sides of Eq.~\eqref{Helmholtz} and comparing with Eq.~\eqref{continuity}, the function $V$, which is related to the phase-shift and dark-field images we aim to recover, can be obtained by numerically solving the following Poisson equation:

-Equation.~\eqref{PoissonV} must be solved subject to appropriate boundary conditions.
-If the sample lies within the entire field of view of the detector, one can impose fixed Dirichlet boundary conditions \citep{Paganin_Pelliccia_Morgan_2023} as there is no phase-shift or dark-field outside the sample.
-The transmission image $I_\text{ob}$ required to solve Eq.~\eqref{PoissonV} can be obtained by acquiring a contact image during imaging (i.e., $Z = 0$).
-If the sample is approximately single-material, $I_\text{ob}$ can instead be approximated using a phase-retrieval solution derived from the TIE for SBXI \citep{Pavlov_Li_Paganin_Berujon_Rougé-Labriet_Brun_2020}:
+Equation~\eqref{PoissonV} must be solved subject to appropriate boundary conditions.
+If the sample lies within the entire field of view of the detector, one can impose fixed Dirichlet boundary conditions \citep{Paganin_Pelliccia_Morgan_2023} as there is no phase-shift or dark-field outside the sample, and hence, at the boundary of the images.
+The transmission image $I_\text{ob}$ required to solve Eq.~\eqref{PoissonV} can be obtained by acquiring a contact image, i.e., an attenuation-only image, during imaging (i.e., $Z = 0$).
+If the sample is approximately single-material, a first order approximation for $I_\text{ob}$ from a phase-retrieval solution derived from the TIE for SBXI can be used \citep{Pavlov_Li_Paganin_Berujon_Rougé-Labriet_Brun_2020}:

-where $\mathcal{F}$ is the 2-D Fourier transform, $\textbf{k}_{\perp}$ is the spatial frequency vector, and $\gamma$ (known \textit{a priori}) is the ratio of the real part of the sample's refractive index to its imaginary, $\gamma = \delta/\beta$.
-Note that the refractive index, $n$, is given by $n=1-\delta-i\beta$, where $\delta$ and $\beta$ characterise the sample's refraction and attenuation properties, respectively.
+where $\mathcal{F}$ is the 2-D Fourier transform, $\textbf{k}_{\perp}$ is the 2-D spatial frequency vector, and $\gamma$ (known \textit{a priori}) is the ratio of the real part of the sample's refractive index to its imaginary, $\gamma = \delta/\beta$.
+Note that the refractive index, $n$, is given by $n=1-\delta+i\beta$, where $\delta$ and $\beta$ characterise the sample's refraction and attenuation properties, respectively \citep{Pagnin_2006}.
 We label $I_\text{ob}^{(1)}$ with a superscript `1' to indicate that it is a first-order approximation derived using the TIE and does not account for dark-field effects.
-An iterative procedure that reintroduces these image-blur-inducing dark-field effects into $I_\text{ob}$ is described later, thereby improving the transmission retrieval.
+An iterative procedure that reintroduces these image-blur-inducing dark-field effects into the solution for $I_\text{ob}$ is described later, thereby improving the transmission retrieval.

 Once $V$ is retrieved, it can be used to establish the following set of linear equations,